 200 and 300-level courses

-Students can develop their own particular interests based on these and other authors and can embark on research projects under the guidance of UC staff.
+You can develop your own particular interests based on these and other authors and can embark on supervised research projects.

 Find out more about what you can do with a degree from UC.